Tenure Track Faculty

 Norma Allewell , Professor.
 Ph.D.
 Yale University, 1969.
 Biochemical mechanisms of multisubunit proteins, particularly those involved in nitrogen metabolism.

 Norma Andrews, Chair of the Department and Professor.
 Ph.D.
 University of Sao Paulo, Brazil 1983.
-Cell biology of host infection by intracellular pathogens, and mechanisms plasma membrane repair.
+Cell biology of host infection by intracellular pathogens, and mechanisms of plasma membrane repair.

 Volker Briken, Associate Professor.
 Ph.D.
 University of Paris (France), 1998.
 Molecular mechanisms of host-pathogen interactions and their importance for the virulence of Mycobacterium tuberculosis.